Julietbobo/Employee-Attendance-Analysis/README.md

 - Absenteeism is regarded as abscondment of duty.

 ### Data Analysis
-- I created measures to calculate the total working days which is exlusive of holidays, weekly offs and weekends.
-The total is a summation of the total number of employees (stating whether they are in the office, working from home, absent or on leave).
+- I created measures to calculate the total working days (exlusive of holidays, weekly offs and weekends) which is like a register to show total attendance for all working days.
 - I also created measures to see the rate of office attendance, work from home, absenteeism and leaves.
 - Below are some examples of measures I calculated;